aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/qr-and-micro-qr-barcode/_index.md

 {{< gist "aspose-com-gists" "9dea2dd38be50330a824dd05da062a97" "Examples-src-main-java-com-aspose-barcode-examples-TwoD_barcodes-basic_features-CreatingAQRBarcode-EncodeQRCode.java" >}}
 ### **How to set QR version**
-Aspose.BarCode allows developers to set a version of QR barcode while generating the barcode.
+Aspose.BarCode allows developers to set a version of the QR barcode while generating the barcode.
 A property **QR.Version** has been introduced in the **BarcodeGenerator** class to achieve the goal.
 The following code example demonstrates how to set the QR version before generating a barcode image.

 {{< gist "aspose-com-gists" "9dea2dd38be50330a824dd05da062a97" "Examples-src-main-java-com-aspose-barcode-examples-TwoD_barcodes-basic_features-CreatingAQRBarcode-set_QR_version.java" >}}
 ### **How to Encode MicroQR Code**